vmg/redcarpet/README.markdown

 Markdown document.

-When instantiating this render object, you can optionally pass a `nesting_level` option which takes an integer and allows you to make it render only headers until a specific level.
+When instantiating this render object, you can optionally pass a `nesting_level` option which takes an integer or a range and allows you to make it render only headers at certain levels.

 Redcarpet also includes a plaintext renderer, `Redcarpet::Render::StripDown`, that strips out all the formatting: